 Artists in the SAMA exhibition included modern artists such as Toni LaSelle (1901-2002), Dorothy Hood (1918-2000), and contemporary artists Pat Colville (b.
 1931) and Sharon Englestein (b.
 1965).
 With this latest presentation in-house, AMST reiterates the concentration on artists working abstractly with a broader look at the art being made during Dorothy Hood’s early years, bringing Mary Frances Doyle (1904-2000), Coreen Spellman (1905-1978), Stella Sullivan (1924-2017), Emily Rutland (1890-1933), and Barbara Maples (1912-1999) into the mix.
 These women are the predecessors of all that follows.

 Contemporary sculptor Bethany Johnson (b.
 1985) employs a mindful approach whose work is composed of found paper and wood materials which she compresses, taking on the appearance of a geological shift.
 Abstraction is a vast area that these artists mine in ways that give us many prompts to ponder.
 Making statements in abstract ways that are personal, such is the works of Dana Frankfort (b.1971), and experiential and conceptual artist Sara Cardona (b.
 1971).
-Playful as well as thought provoking, are the material use and impact as in the ubiquitous Hula-Hoop sculpted benches of Leticia Bajuyo (b.
+Being playful as well as thought provoking with the material use and its impact features as a point of departure in the ubiquitous Slinky sculpted benches of Leticia Bajuyo (b.
 1976).
 The soft sculptures by Katy Heinlein (b.
 1972) rely on their stance constructed by their relationship to the wall, or floor, or pedestal in suspended color-formed-encounters.
 The paintings of Leila McConnell (b.
 1927) deliver in their messaging a resonance of space in composition and atmosphere which conveys a quality not unlike spiritual meditation.
 The two large paintings by Susie Rosmarin (b.
 1950) often come from an examination of everyday encounters.
 Her observations are delivered with precision that she devises by masking with tape her stages of paint to reveal a pattern of stunning optic accuracy once the tape is removed.

 The materiality of some of this work is so attention-grabbing that we can change our viewing position and experience the work in multiple ways, such as with the light and color casting work of Claire Ankenman (b.
 1947) and the iridescent, optical illusion of shadow play on paper in full color by Melinda Laszcynski (b.
 1986).
 Laszcynski’s three-dimensional works rely on physics as well as on her own manipulation of the forms to create their direct dynamism.
 Margo Sawyer’s (b.
 1958) Reflecting on Reflect, installation considers light flowing through and onto objects, the spread of its gleaming and radiant footprint in the light filled space is a captivating part of the direct experience in the Keeler Gallery.
 Unlike other artists who embrace chance, her attention to the interactive dynamics of forms, finishes, and reflective objects are considered and controlled, down to the hover created to make the installation appear afloat.

 Annette Lawrence’s (b.
-1964) concept of translating a telephone conversation measuring time spent into a visual composition, serves as a metaphor for time and space travelled in communication laid out in visual form.
-Although the idea may not be immediately obvious, the artist’s concept is a time based examination of telephone conversations.
+1964) concept of translating a telephone conversation measuring time spent into a visual composition, serves as a metaphor for time and space traveled in communication laid out in visual form.
+Although the idea may not be immediately obvious, the artist’s concept is a time-based examination of telephone conversations.
 Knowing this we become more attuned to the image.
 Such is the case engaging with Lawrence’s work.
 The two paintings by Catherine Lee (b.
-1950) are painted not in a way that a grid might suggest, but randomly, in an all over painting approach made up of layers.
+1950) are painted not in a way that a grid might suggest, but randomly, in an all-over painting approach made up of layers.
 Just like energy in quantum mechanics, the artist’s energy is dispersed across an entire organism in an approach that enlivens the pattern, with transitions, progressions, and contrasts.
 For Linnea Glatt (b.
 1949) drawing and sculpting are experiences expressed in ways she examines and navigates relationships with contrasting tones and forms in both two and three dimensions.
-Marjorie Norman Schwartz (b.
+Marjorie Norman Schwarz (b.
 1972) is another artist that acknowledges the body and self-awareness that breath brings.
 Her practice of yoga is akin to what the passages of layers in paint become, as color shifts and tones become atmospheric.
-The connection she feels when her layers merge on the canvas over time, as if from a dream stilled in paint, serve as a record.
+The connection she feels when her layers merge on the canvas over time as if from a dream stilled in paint, serves as a record.

-The Art Museum of South Texas is grateful for the generosity and prolific output of these artists and their kind and helpful art galleries which include McClain Gallery, Moody Gallery, Inman Gallery, Foltz Fine Art, LLC, Conduit Gallery, Barry Whistler Gallery, Holly Johnson Gallery, Erin Cluley Gallery, and Gallery 1226.
-We offer our appreciation to numerous collectors, and very special appreciation to the San Antonio Museum of Art for permission to add to the continuing historical examination and impact of the abstract artist’s visual dialogue.
+The Art Museum of South Texas is grateful for the generosity and prolific output of these artists and their kind and helpful art galleries which include McClain Gallery, Moody Gallery, Inman Gallery, Foltz Fine Art, LLC, Conduit Gallery, Barry Whistler Gallery, Holly Johnson Gallery, Erin Cluley Gallery, Gallery 1226, Northern-Southern Gallery, and Texas Gallery.
+We offer our appreciation to numerous collectors and very special appreciation to the San Antonio Museum of Art for permission to add to the continuing historical examination and impact of the abstract artist’s visual dialogue.
 We appreciate their lending the wonderful painting by Terrell James (b.
 1955) from their Permanent Collection.
 This exhibition continues to be on view through Mother’s Day, May 8, 2022.